chillerlan/php-database/README.md

 `__reverse()` | reverses the order of the `Result` (using `array_reverse()`)

 ### `ResultRow`
-`ResultRow` allows to call the result fields as magic methods of properties.
+`ResultRow` allows to call the result fields as magic methods or properties.
 If called as method, you may supply a `callable` as argument which then takes the field value as argument.
 Fancy, huh?

 ### `Result` and `ResultRow` examples